-Josh is a Senior Associate and heads up the Complex Injuries team, having joined the firm in 2017.
+Joshua is a Senior Associate and heads up the Complex Injuries team, having joined the firm in 2017.

 Notable cases include working for an agricultural engineer who sustained life threatening crushing injuries in a workplace accident.
-Josh secured regular interim payments for his client to ease his financial pressures and a very significant final settlement in just over two years.
+Joshua secured regular interim payments for his client to ease his financial pressures and a very significant final settlement in just over two years.

-In a difficult medical negligence claim Josh represented a young lady in a case against the NHS which had failed to diagnose a rare congenital abnormality.
-Despite complexities around who was to blame and how the negligence had affected his client, Josh was able to show that his client’s career had been adversely affected by the hospital’s failings, and went on to negotiate a favourable compensation award for her.
+In a difficult medical negligence claim Joshua represented a young lady in a case against the NHS which had failed to diagnose a rare congenital abnormality.
+Despite complexities around who was to blame and how the negligence had affected his client, Joshua was able to show that his client’s career had been adversely affected by the hospital’s failings, and went on to negotiate a favourable compensation award for her.

-Josh also acted for the parents of an infant who tragically died in childbirth.
+Joshua also acted for the parents of an infant who tragically died in childbirth.
 The claim involved complex arguments as to whether the hospital’s negligence had caused or contributed to the death.

-Josh is an accredited Senior Litigator with the Association of Personal Injury Lawyers.
+Joshua is an accredited Senior Litigator with the Association of Personal Injury Lawyers.